Particular/docs.particular.net/transports/sql/sql-statements.md

 ### Receive message

+> [!NOTE]
-NOTE: The T-SQL statements for sending and receiving messges execute with [`NOCOUNT ON`](https://docs.microsoft.com/en-us/sql/t-sql/statements/set-nocount-transact-sql) option.
+> The T-SQL statements for sending and receiving messges execute with [`NOCOUNT ON`](https://docs.microsoft.com/en-us/sql/t-sql/statements/set-nocount-transact-sql) option.
 However, this does not affect the original value of this setting.
 The original value is saved at the beginning and restored after executing the statement.

 Retrieves a message from the queue.

 snippet: ReceiveTextSql

+> [!NOTE]
-NOTE: The `CorrelationId`, `ReplyToAddress` and `Recoverable` columns are required for backwards compatibility with version 1 of the [NServiceBus.SqlServer](https://www.nuget.org/packages/NServiceBus.SqlServer) package.
+> The `CorrelationId`, `ReplyToAddress` and `Recoverable` columns are required for backwards compatibility with version 1 of the [NServiceBus.SqlServer](https://www.nuget.org/packages/NServiceBus.SqlServer) package.
 When receiving messages sent by endpoints that use later versions, the values of correlation ID and reply-to address should be read from the headers (`NServiceBus.CorrelationId` and `NServiceBus.ReplyToAddress`) instead.
 The value `Recoverable` can be ignored as it is always `true`/`1`.

 ### Send message